July 2019 WRAP-UP

 Condominiums and TIC's

-Condominiums also saw a modest increase in median sale price by 2% on a year-over-year basis.
-Similarly, the price per square foot increased by 2.9% up to $1,166.
-The median market time remains consistent with last year at a highly competitive 15 days.
-Six out of ten homes sold over their list price, with purchasers paying an average of 6.6% above asking.
-There are currently 378 condominiums/TIC/Coops listed for sale in San Francisco (excluding BMRs and senior housing), ranging in price from $399K to $17.5M.
+The median Condominium sale price increased 3.8% on a year-over-year basis to $1,235,000.
+Similarly, the price per square foot increased by 2.5% to $1,167.
+The median market time decreased 5 days from this time last year to 14 days.
+Over 7 out of ten homes sold over their list price with purchasers paying an average of 8% above asking.
+There are currently 329 Condominiums/TIC/Coops listed for sale in San Francisco (excluding BMRs and senior housing), ranging in price from $379K to $17.5M.

 MEDIAN AREA VALUES

 For past San Francisco market updates, please visit Vanguard Properties' archive.